 Begrudgingly, I said "Ok ok ok.....I'll do that!"
 And ever since then, the rest is history.
 It was because of her that I found my identity in music.
 I began producing when I was in middle school with a program me and my brother, Dorrell, had.
 Later, I got introduced to FL Studio and taught myself how to play piano.
 Since then, I've trained in violin under the instruction of Brandon Christensen at Southeast Missouri State University and even performed in the Symphonic Orchestra.
 Through school and post-graduation, I released my first album in 2013 called Con(temporary) and have performed across St. Louis alongside many artists.
 I even play violin in my praise and worship team at my church!

-So who am I, for real, for real?
+So who am I, for real?

 I aspire to work with brands, movie directors, art and creative directors, videographers, and creatives to curate music for their projects.
 One day, I hope to become so saturated and knowledgeable in my craft that I can teach it to the youth.